heptarch/heptarch.github.io/drafts/demon.md

 «<b>your section—transversal—...</b>»
 </div>

 The figure has faded into the greyness.
-She looks up to find a rippling skin of stars; far too many, and none of them familiar.
+There is no quay.
+There is only the sky above her, with its rippling skin of stars; far too many, far too bright, and none of them familiar.
 She wakes feeling sick.

 <p align="center">